patrick-5546/notes/docs/internship_prep/interview_prep.md

 - Cracking the Coding Interview
 - My hardware and software Reference and Questions pages briefly go over the content covered and questions asked in my past interviews
     - They are intended as a way to review and gauge your knowledge rather than to learn new topics

+## After the interview

+### Analyze results

+Immediately after the interview, I like to summarize what happened:

+- What were the different sections of the interview, and how much time was spent on each section?
+- What technical questions were asked?
+- What non-technical questions were asked?

+Then I can use this experience to better prepare for future interviews:

+- Notes on how the interview went overall
+- Research any technical questions that I was unsure of
+- Prepare for any non-technical questions that I could answer better